 Answer questions and see how you rank against other players.Play Now

 Federal Judge Constance Baker Motley was born in Connecticut in 1921.
 She later joined the Legal Defense and Educational Fund of the NAACP and worked with Thurgood Marshall.
-Motley won notable civil rights victories in the U.S. Supreme Court, represented Martin Luther King Jr., served in the New York State Senate, was a city borough president and, in 1966,
+Motley won notable civil rights victories in the U.S. Supreme Court, represented Martin Luther King Jr., served in the New York State Senate and was a city borough president.
+Perhaps most notably, though,

 "Something which we think is impossible now is not impossible in another decade."

-became the first black woman to be appointed to a federal judgeship.
-She died on September 28, 2005.
+she became the first black woman to be appointed to a federal judgeship in 1966.
+She died in New York City in 2005.

 Constance Baker Motley was born on September 14, 1921, in New Haven, Connecticut.
 One of nine children born to emigrants from the West Indies, Motley's parents came from the Caribbean Island, Nevis.
 Her mother, Rachel Baker, founded the New Haven National Association for the Advancement of Colored People; her father, Willoughby Alva Baker, was a chef for student organizations at Yale University.